A Review of Community-Centric Power System Resilience: Strategies, Data-Driven Methods, and Techno-Legal Perspectives: Power Systems Resilience Enhancement Strategies

 \subsection{Resource Allocation}

-Resource allocation is a resilience enhancement approach that involves strategically deploying DG units, mobile power sources, and other critical resources at key nodes in the power system to bolster resilience \cite{arghandeh2014local}.
-Given the uncertainty of DER operation during extreme weather conditions, it is essential to back up the lost power to maintain system stability.
+Resource allocation is a resilience enhancement approach that involves strategically deploying DERs at key nodes in the power system to bolster resilience \cite{arghandeh2014local}.
+Given the uncertainty of DERs operation during extreme weather conditions, it is essential to back up the lost power to maintain system stability.
 This helps strengthen grid resilience while maintaining reliable operation during both normal and extreme conditions \cite{venkateswaran2020approaches}.
-Strategically positioning DERs within the network can reduce the need for critical load curtailment and enhance overall system resilience \cite{arghandeh2014local, dharmasena2022algorithmic}.
-In \cite{yang2022optimal}, a two-stage stochastic mixed-integer programming model was developed to optimize the location and sizing of DGs (in the first stage), minimize the operating costs of DGs and load shedding (in the second stage).
-Other design decisions, like optimal DG size, can be made using similar optimizations with the objective to maintain resilience above a specified threshold \cite{wang2021three}.
+Strategically positioning DERs within the network can reduce the need for critical load curtailment and enhance overall system resilience \cite{dharmasena2022algorithmic}.
+In \cite{yang2022optimal}, a two-stage stochastic mixed-integer programming model was developed to optimize the location and sizing of DERs (in the first stage), minimize the operating costs of DERs and load shedding (in the second stage).
+Other design decisions, like optimal DER size, can be made using similar optimizations with the objective to maintain resilience above a specified threshold \cite{wang2021three}.
+While optimization-based approaches can determine the optimal placement and sizing of DERs under predefined conditions, the machine learning methods reviewed in Section 3 provide data-driven support for resource allocation by leveraging the increasing availability of large-scale data from monitoring systems and intelligent devices \cite{xie2020review}.